reilabs/llvm-to-cairo/docs/ALU Design.md

 %0 = call { i64, i1 } @llvm.uadd.with.overflow.i64(i64 %left, i64 %right), !dbg !17
 ```

-Unlike the previous example, this snippet does nto contain the `add` instruction.
+Unlike the previous example, this snippet does not contain the `add` instruction.
 The adding
 operation is done by an intrinsic named `llvm.uadd.with.overflow.i64`, which is called with the
 `call` instruction.
 The intrinsic is defined in the LLVM codebase and its source code does not make
 it into the `.ll` file produced out of the adding operation in Rust code.